-I. What are the ABILIFY Products?

-- 16. The ABILIFY Products belong to a group of medicines called atypical antipsychotics.
+- I. What is ABILIFY?
+What is Dopamine? - 16.
+ABILIFY belongs to a group of medicines called atypical antipsychotics.
 Atypical antipsychotics (also known as second generation antipsychotics) are a group of antipsychotic drugs used to treat psychiatric conditions.
 Both generations of medication (typical and atypical antipsychotics) block receptors in the brain's dopamine pathways.
-Atypicals are less likely to cause extrapyramidal motor control disabilities such as unsteady Parkinson's disease-type movements, body rigidity, and involuntary tremors; - 17.
-Like other atypical antipsychotics, the ABILIFY Products bind to several different neurotransmitter receptors, but unlike others in its class, it doesn't block dopamine (specifically, dopamine D2) or serotonin (specifically, 5-HT1A) receptors.
-Instead, it's a partial agonist at those receptors - it can activate those receptors, but not to the full biological effect.
+Atypicals are less likely to cause extrapyramidal motor control disabilities such as unsteady Parkinson's diseasetype movements, body rigidity, and involuntary tremors; - 17.
+Like other atypical antipsychotics, ABILIFY binds to several different neurotransmitter receptors, but unlike others in its class, it doesn't block dopamine receptors2 (specifically, dopamine D2 and D3) or serotonin3 (specifically, 5-HT1A) receptors.
+Instead, it's a partial agonist4 at those receptors - it can activate those receptors, but not to the full biological effect.
 In lay terms, it can both enhance dopamine and serotonin signaling where those transmitters are deficient, and inhibit signaling where they are in excess;